Head of Discipline - Physics

 Other active research interests including studying active galactic nuclei through observations of interstellar scintillation (ISS).
 This is where the interstellar medium causes intensity fluctuations in some distant radio sources (analogous to the twinkling of stars caused by the Earth's atmosphere).
 By tracing changes in the timescale of the intensity fluctuations throughout the year it is possible to make inferences about the AGN on microarcsecond angular scales (factors of 10-100 better than can be achieved through any other current technique).
 Our program to observe interstellar scintillation in AGN with the Ceduna radio telescope received an Engineering Excellence award from Engineers Australia.

-Recently I have also used observations of methanol emission and absorption to test whether some of the fundamental constants of physics have changed over the lifetime of the Universe.
-In particular, observations of absorption in two different rotational transitions of the methanol molecule in the gravitational lens system PKS B1830-211 have shown that the ratio of the mass of the proton to the mass of the electron has changed by less than 1 part in 10 million over the last 7.2 billion years (Ellingsen, S.P. et al. Astrophys.
+I have also used observations of methanol emission and absorption to test whether some of the fundamental constants of physics have changed over the lifetime of the Universe.
+In particular, observations of absorption in two different rotational transitions of the methanol molecule in the gravitational lens system PKS B1830-211 have shown that the ratio of the mass of the proton to the mass of the electron has changed by less than 1 part in 10 million over the last 7.2 billion years (Ellingsen, S.P. et al. 2012, Astrophys.
 J., 747, L7).
+Recently I detected the first class I methanol masers outside the Milky Way, towards the starburst galaxy NGC253 (Ellingsen, S.P. et al. 2014, Astrophys.
+J., 790, L28).
+Detection of other class I methanol masers in more distant sources may open a new and powerful method for testing for changes in the fundamental constants of physics.

 Authorised by the Head of School, Physical Sciences